AlahmadiQ8/stackoverflow-pack/README.md

 * Ability to issue UI warning for the user `coda.showUserFriendlyWarning()`
 * Environment Variables that can be set from the coda UI and be set differently locally (something like .env file)
 * Autocomplete to work on column format that uses parameters having autocomplete fields
+* Button to trigger Sync table

 ## Bugs

 * Autocomplete doesn't work when your search term contains the symbol `-`.
 Example: I want to type `azure-function`, as soon as I type `azure-` the autocomplete stops.

+## Questions to Ask in Office Hours

+* [x] Discuss Features & bugs
+* [x] Discuss Demo Doc
+  * Come up with ideas for demo doc
+  * Discuss structure
+* [x] User feedback
+  * Since you are my target user, what other things you would expect to see?
+* [x] Structure
+  * Showcase the pack
+  * Quick demo about usage
+  * Show case the demo doc (submission doc).
+  *

+Entries will be judged on the following equally weighted criteria, and according to the sole and absolute discretion of the judges:

+Potential Impact (How useful would the Pack be to Coda users?
+How many use cases does it unlock in Coda?)
+Design and Features (Is the user experience and design of the project well thought out?
+Have you taken advantage of relevant features of the platform to make your Pack more useful?
+How well have you adhered to our Best Practices?)
+Compelling Demo (How well do you demonstrate the value of the Pack?
+Is the demo doc well designed and visually interesting?)
+Quality of the Idea (How creative and unique is the project?)